-This TMDL will be updated to accurately reflect the allocation for stormwater if Heber City and surrounding municipalities obtain a MS4 Stormwater Permit.
+This TMDL will be amended by an addendum to accurately reflect the allocation for stormwater if Heber City and surrounding municipalities obtain a MS4 Stormwater Permit.
 These permits require the implementation of best management practices (BMPs) to reduce pollutants in stormwater.
 Permittees are required to develop a Stormwater Pollution Prevention Plan (SWPPP) that outlines their activities for managing stormwater within their jurisdictional boundary.
 UAC 317-8.9 authorizes this permit.